pivotal/docs-tap/convention-service/creating-conventions.md

 The convention controller is the orchestrator of one or many convention servers deployed to the cluster.
-When the Supply Chain Choreographer creates or updates a PodIntent for a workload, the convention controller retrieves the OCI image metadata from the repository containing the workload's image(s) and sets it in the PodIntent.
+When the Supply Chain Choreographer creates or updates a PodIntent for a workload, the convention controller retrieves the OCI image metadata from the repository containing the workload's images and sets it in the PodIntent.

 The convention controller then uses a webhook architecture to pass the PodIntent to each convention server deployed to the cluster.
 The controller orchestrates the processing of the PodIntent by